Don’t throw out your leftover Hollandaise Sauce. Put it in the fridge and let it set into a spreadable butter.

 This isn’t really a recipe so much as it is a single instruction for transforming rich hollandaise sauce into a spreadable butter.
 If you have a thick hollandaise sauce, which is made out of mostly eggs and butter, then when you put it in the fridge it will solidify into the perfect consistency for spreading onto toast.
 Put a bowl of the butter on the table for brunch along side toasted English muffins and scrambled eggs.
 So easy but just as delicious as Eggs Benedict!

-- Make the Hollandaise Sauce according to the instructions in that recipe.
+- Make the Hollandaise Sauce according to these instructions.
 Make sure to blend it for the length of time indicated, or even longer, because you need a really thick sauce.